SMT-COMP/smt-comp/rules/rules25.md

 # 3 Introduction

 The annual Satisfiability Modulo Theories Competition (SMT-COMP) is held to spur advances in SMT solver implementations on benchmark formulas of practical interest.
 Public competitions are a well-known means of stimulating advancement in software tools.
-For example, in automated reasoning, the CASC and SAT competitions for first-order and propositional reasoning tools, respectively, have spurdarkred significant innovation in their fields [@leberre+03; @PSS02].
+For example, in automated reasoning, the CASC and SAT competitions for first-order and propositional reasoning tools, respectively, have spurred significant innovation in their fields [@leberre+03; @PSS02].
 Accordingly, researchers are highly encouraged to submit both new benchmarks and new or improved solvers to raise the level of competition and advance the state of the art in automated SMT problem solving.
 More information on the history and motivation for SMT-COMP can be found at the competition web site, <http://www.smtcomp.org>, and in reports on previous competitions ([@SMTCOMP-JAR; @SMTCOMP-FMSD; @BDOS08; @SMTCOMP-2008; @CDW14; @SMTCOMP-2012; @CSW15]).

 SMT-COMP 2025 is part of the SMT Workshop 2025 (<http://smt-workshop.cs.uiowa.edu/2025/>), which is affiliated with SAT 2025 (<https://satisfiability.org/SAT25/>).
 The SMT Workshop will include a block of time to present the results of the competition.